Cash Cash: Production equipment and software

 In 2013, Cash Cash stated in their The Huffington Post interview that they produce their music using Steinberg's Cubase as their digital audio workstation.
 In another interview with EDM blog "Notable Dance," the group stated "We use Cubase as a host for everything but we mess around in Ableton."
 In a studio video released in May 2013, the group discussed various equipment and gear they use, including a vintage Roland Juno-D, Avalon AD2022 preamp, Empirical Labs Distressor, Joe Meek Twin Q, and Neumann TLM 49.
 During the video they speak about owning a few discontinued Samson D-1500 real time analyzers.
 Their speaker set up consists of Adam A8X's and a pair of mix cubes that are A/B controlled by a PreSonus Central Station.
-The producer trio recently added a Neuman U87 to their studio set up as well.
+The producer trio recently added a Neumann U 87 to their studio set up as well.

 Members

 During the group's early days as a band, they operated & signed their first record deal as a four-piece band.
 For their first three years signed to Universal Republic Records they also toured with a live touring musician on guitar & back up vocals.
 Around mid 2011, the group shifted their focus to electronic production, collaborating with outside artists, remixing songs, and using electronic drums instead of a drummer which ultimately led to the departure of their original drummer Anthony Villacari.